Classically and Quantum stable Emergent Universe from Conservation Laws: Discussion and Conclusions

 Since a smaller scale factor than $a_0$ is out of the range where it is defined for the physical solutions $\dot{\phi}_2$ and $\dot{\phi}_3$ where $\rho$ is positive, we have found that the possible instability towards a scale factor equal zero is not even a logical possibility in this context.
 Therefore our model is free of the instability towards collapse described in Refs.~\cite{Mithani:2014jva, Mithani:2011en, Mithani:2012ii, Mithani:2014toa}.
 The conserved quantity $\Pi_\phi \neq 0$ provides in this case with a protection towards collapse to $a$ equal zero.

-It is interesting to observe that exist the possibility of tunneling through the finite barrier from the static solution to an expanding universe, see Fig.~\ref{FP1}.
-This is an interesting scenario to study in future works and correspond to an alternative scheme for an emergent universe scenario, similar to the one studied in Refs.~\cite{Labrana:2013oca}.
+It is interesting to observe that exist the possibility of tunneling through the finite barrier of the potentials $U(a)$ and $V(\dot{\phi})$ from the static solution to an expanding universe, but also there is the possibility of tunneling through the divergent barrier of potentials $V(\dot{\phi})$, see Eq.~(\ref{PotV}).
+In this case, the tunneling correspond to a quantum tunneling from the static solution to an expanding universe with initial values $a = a_0$.
+We have noted that both tunnelings process, do not correspond to a collapse to $a\rightarrow 0$, instead they correspond to a creation of an expanding universe.
+This is an interesting scenario to study in future works and correspond to an alternative scheme for an emergent universe scenario, similar to the one studied in Refs.~\cite{Labrana:2011np}.

 In particular in this work we studied the model Ref.~\cite{yo}, but the results obtained in this work can also be applied to models studied in Refs.~\cite{prev}-\cite{Guendelman:2014bva}, which present similar symmetries as the model in Ref.~\cite{yo}.